The CFA® Exams

 Testing Windows Level 1 Level 2 Level 3

-Feb 2022 70% 71% Not available
+February 2022 70% 71% Not Available

-May 2022 38% Not available 49%
+May 2022 38% Not Available 49%

 August 2022 37% 40% 48%

-November 2022 67% Not available Not available
+November 2022 67% 62% Not Available

 As much as results are important, it is equally important to be able to understand the Whys and Hows of the grade that you receive.
 Apart from helping you analyze your grade, understanding your CFA exam score report will also give you an idea of areas of improvement and can assess your standing in the CFA exam, should you want to attempt the exam again.